rodegerdts/Pyalmanac/README.md

 A new parameter in *config.py* enables one to choose between A4 and Letter-sized pages.
 A [new approach](https://docs.python.org/3/whatsnew/3.0.html#pep-3101-a-new-approach-to-string-formatting) to string formatting has been implemented: the [old](https://docs.python.org/2/library/stdtypes.html#string-formatting) style Python string formatting syntax has been replaced by the [new](https://docs.python.org/3/library/string.html#format-string-syntax) style string formatting syntax.

+**UPDATE: Jun 2020**

+The Equation Of Time is shaded whenever EoT is negative indicating that apparent solar time is slow compared to mean solar time (mean solar time > apparent solar time).

 ## Requirements